Deep-MI/hipsta/hipsta/doc/DOCUMENTATION.md

 ## Supported segmentations:

-- The `freesurfer` segmentation should work as-is.
+- A hippocampal subfields segmentation based on FreeSurfer 7.1.1 or later should work as-is.
+Use `--lut freesurfer`.
-- If using the `ashs` segmentation, additional labels for the hippocampal head (label value: 20) and tail (label value: 5) labels are required.
-Use `--lut ashs`.
+- Two ASHS atlases are currently supported, the Penn ABC-3T ASHS Atlas for T2-weighted MRI and the UMC Utrecht 7T atlas.
+Use `--lut ashs-penn_abc_3t_t2` or `--lut ashs-umcutrecht_7t`.
+If additional labels for the hippocampal head (label value: 20) and tail (label value: 5) labels are missing, use the `--automask-head` and/or `--automask-tail` arguments.
+It may also make sense to upsample the segmentations to isotropic voxel size using `--upsample`.
 - If using a custom look-up table (`--lut <filename>`), the expected format for the file is: `<numeric ID> <name> <R> <G> <B> <A>`. `R`, `G`, `B`, `A` are numerical values for RGB colors and transparency (alpha) and will be ignored.